MicrosoftDocs/well-architected/well-architected/cost-optimization/eliminate-sources-wasted-spending.md

 ## Key strategies

-Eliminating waste refers to the principle of using only the necessary resources, whether it's workload components or application features, or prepaid plans.
+Eliminating sources of wasted spending refers to the principle of using only the necessary resources, whether it's workload components or application features, or prepaid plans.
 Waste leads to inflated expenses.
 Regularly review and update how you manage workload resources and prepaid plans to get the most value for your money.

-### Eliminate waste from the application
+### Eliminate application features

-Eliminating waste from an application involves identifying and removing underutilized or unnecessary features to reduce costs and reallocate resources more efficiently.
+Eliminating sources of waste from an application involves identifying and removing underutilized or unnecessary features to reduce costs and reallocate resources more efficiently.
 The evaluation should be based on the value of application features to users and their alignment with business goals.
 An application feature refers to a specific functionality or capability of application software that serves a specific purpose or provides a specific service to the users.
 Identify and eliminate features that aren't providing value to the workload or aren’t worth their current investment.
 Removing unnecessary or underutilized features reduces costs associated with maintaining and supporting them.
 It allows you to allocate resources more efficiently to features that bring more value to the users and the business.

+#### Evaluate application feature value

-**Evaluate the value.** To determine the value of a feature, consider its effects on the overall application and the value it provides to the customers.
+To determine the value of a feature, consider its effects on the overall application and the value it provides to the customers.
 Some factors to consider include:

 - *Customer needs*: Assess how well the feature meets the needs and expectations of the customers.
 Customer feedback, surveys, and usage data can be valuable in understanding the perceived value.
 - *Business goals*: Evaluate how the feature aligns with the strategic objectives of the business.
 Consider how it supports revenue generation, customer satisfaction, or competitive advantage.
 - *Effect on user experience*: Determine the effect the feature has on enhancing the user experience and improving usability or productivity.
 - *Differentiation*: Assess whether the feature provides a unique selling point or competitive advantage compared to other applications in the market.

+#### Evaluate application feature cost

-**Evaluate the cost.** Understanding the cost associated with each feature is essential for effective resource allocation and optimization.
+Understanding the cost associated with each feature is essential for effective resource allocation and optimization.
 The cost evaluation involves considering various aspects, such as:

 - *Development effort*: Assess the time, resources, and expertise required to develop and maintain the feature or surrounding features.
 Underutilized features often become a key source of technical debt.
 - *Maintenance and support*: Consider the ongoing costs associated with maintaining and supporting the feature, including bug fixes, security updates, and troubleshooting.